Palmerston North cat tipped out with the rubbish reappears 18 months later

-It's taken 18 months, but Chesh the much-loved family cat has finally found his way home - after being mistakenly whisked away with the rubbish.
+It's taken 18 months, but Chesh the much-loved family cat has finally found his way home - after being mistakenly thrown out with the rubbish.

 The Palmerston North moggy, named for his likeness to the Cheshire cat in Alice in Wonderland, was unknowingly taken to the dump when a newly purchased skip he liked to sit in was collected last February.